 As our hounds’ guardians we can insure their skin stays soft and sleek.

 Oils and fats are necessary for good skin and coat.
-They can be given at any age, but particularly with a new dog, an ill dog and older dogs.
+They can be given at any age, but are particularly helpful with a new dog, an ill dog and older dogs.
 But not all oils are created equal.
-I’ve found two staples throughout the years and hundreds of greyhounds passing through Gang’s doors – Grizzly Salmon Oil and Organic Coconut Oil.
+I’ve found three staples throughout the years and hundreds of greyhounds passing through Gang’s doors – Grizzly Salmon Oil, Grizzly Pollock Oil and Organic Coconut Oil.

 What Goes In Shows Up